anjana-codes/datafun-07-ml/README.md

 - Part 3: Predict Avg High Temp in NYC in January: Follow the steps in 15.4 (starting page 620 in your textbook).

-- Part 4: Insights comparing the two models
+- Part 4: Insights comparing the two models.

 - Part 5: Bonus: Follow through 15.5 (starting page 625) with the California Housing Dataset.